-Americans have many questions about animal care – and farmers and ranchers should be open to answering those questions and sharing their personal experiences.
+Americans have many questions about animal care – and farmers and ranchers are usually open to answering those questions and sharing their personal experiences.
 Only when farmers and ranchers share their stories about animal care will consumers get the entire story.

 Take a look at some examples below of how our farmers and ranchers are responsibly caring for their animals: